AravindAkuthota/AravindAkuthota/README.md

     // Filter the data to only include posts const posts = data.payload.posts.filter((post) => post.uniqueSlug !== null);

-    // Get the first 3 posts
+    // Get the latest 3 posts
     const blogs = posts.slice(0, 3);

     // Generate the HTML for the blog posts